dmiruke/find_motion/README.md

 Files are written to an output directory in 2GB sections.

+Progress is logged by default in `progress.log` in the output directory.

 ### Config file

 If you use a config file with `--config` then it takes an INI file format with a single `[settings]` section.